-AmeriCorps proposes making three-year grant awards.
-AmeriCorps generally makes an initial award for the first year of operation, based on a one-year project period.
+AmeriCorps proposes making 3-year grant awards.
+AmeriCorps generally makes an initial award for the first year of operation, based on a 1-year project period.
 Continuation awards for subsequent years are not guaranteed and depend upon availability of appropriations and satisfactory performance.

 Who Can Apply

 Eligible applicants include Indian tribes, institutions of higher education, local governments, nonprofit organizations, and state government entities.

 Applicants must serve the entire geographic service area associated with the funding opportunity.

 What This Program Funds

 Capacity Building • Operating Costs and Staffing